pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 ### 1. Main Agent Definition

-The way to define an agent is similar to our current solution but with some syntactic differences.

-We managed to implement it in just 36 lines and found the abstractions to be well-suited for defining multi-agent architectures.
+The agent definition in Swarm is conceptually similar to our current solution, but with some key syntactic differences.
+I was impressed by how concise and expressive the implementation turned out to be - just 36 lines of code.
+This brevity demonstrates the power of Swarm's well-designed abstractions for defining multi-agent architectures.

-Here's a snippet of how an agent is defined in Swarm:

 ```python
 from swarm import Agent, Swarm